ClickCease

 Twitter Lawsuit

-Twitter on Friday, Nov.
-4, laid off employees in departments across the company in a huge round of cutting costs a week after billionaire Elon Musk acquired the company.
-CNN confirmed Friday with California’s Employment Development Department that Twitter had not filed the legally required advanced notification to employees before a mass layoff – one affecting 50 or more employees.
+Twitter laid off employees in departments across the company on Friday, Nov.
+4, in a massive round of cost-cutting a week after billionaire Elon Musk acquired the company.
+CNN confirmed Friday with California’s Employment Development Department that Twitter had not filed the legally required advanced notification to employees before a mass layoff—one affecting 50 or more employees.

 Mass Layoffs at Twitter Raise Questions